bullet-train-co/jbuilder-schema/README.md

 end
 ```

-This will help JbuilderSchema to process those fields right.
+This will help Jbuilder::Schema to process those fields right.

 ### Collections